Pat Gillick

-Lawrence Patrick David Gillick (born August 22, 1937) is an American professional baseball executive.
+Lawrence Patrick David Gillick (born August 22, 1937) is an American-Canadian professional baseball executive.
 He served as the general manager of four MLB teams: the Toronto Blue Jays (1978–1994), Baltimore Orioles (1996–1998), Seattle Mariners (2000–2003), and Philadelphia Phillies (2006–2008).
 He guided the Blue Jays to World Series championships in 1992 and 1993 and the Phillies in 2008.
 He is a minority owner of the Phillies.

 Gillick was inducted into the National Baseball Hall of Fame in 2011, the Canadian Baseball Hall of Fame in 1997, the Ontario Sports Hall of Fame in 2013, the Toronto Blue Jays Level of Excellence in 1997, and the Phillies Wall of Fame in 2018.

 Before working as an executive, he won a college national championship as a pitcher for the University of Southern California (USC) Trojans in 1958.

 Early life

 Gillick was born to former minor league baseball player Larry Gillick in Chico, California.
 In 1951, he earned his Eagle Scout from the Boy Scouts of America.
 He continued to stay involved in Scouting and received the Order of the Arrow's Vigil Honor mere months after winning the College World Series at USC.
 After graduating from Notre Dame High School in Sherman Oaks, California, he hitchhiked to Vulcan, Alberta, to toil as a kid pitcher with the semi-pro Vulcan Elks of the Foothills-Wheatbelt League.
 Gillick had to wire his grandmother for $25 to finance his last leg from Montana to Vulcan.
 In 1956 while playing for Vulcan Elks, Gillick was picked up by George Wesley of the Granum White Sox to pitch in tournaments.
 He threw a no hitter in Medicine Hat, fanned 17 batters in Calgary and pitched Granum to an 18–1 victory in Fernie.

 He attended USC and joined the Delta Chi Fraternity.
 He graduated in 1958 with a degree in business.
 He was also a gifted pitcher, playing on the 1958 national title baseball team at USC.
 He spent five years in the minor league systems of the Baltimore Orioles and Pittsburgh Pirates, venturing as high as Triple-A. A left-hander, Gillick posted a win–loss record of 45–32 with an earned run average of 3.42 in 164 minor league games.